[Greater DC]

 • Montgomery County did not meet the annual production target of 2,472 units, with 2,343 new units built in 2023.
 Cumulatively, Montgomery County has produced at least 11,693 units since 2019, short of its 5-year target of 12,360.

-• Montgomery County has not adopted the 2030 COG housing targets but has established a goal of 41,000 new housing units by 2030, 75% of which are to be in COG activity centers or near high-capacity transit.
+• Montgomery County has established a goal of 41,000 new housing units by 2030, 75% of which are to be in COG activity centers or near high-capacity transit.

 Sources: Census Population and Housing Unit Estimates, Decennial Census, American Community Survey (2018-22), and the HIT survey of local jurisdictions.